 Thus far, the patient's own report.
-To this I may add that the patient in question had already taken, by my orders, Nux. vom. and Pulsat.
+To this I may add that the patient in question had already taken, by my orders, several remedies.
 He had used the waters of Marienbad the previous summer, on recommendation of another medical man.
 I sent him now Natr. sulph., with the request to take daily three doses of this powder.
 The gentleman came, six or seven days later, to my consulting rooms to thank me for the valuable medicine.